Duvie728/Duvie728/README.md

-- 👋 Hi, I’m @Duvie728
+- Hello 👋
-- 👀 I’m interested in PROGRAMMING
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on programming projects
+- 👀I’m looking to collaborate on programming projects
 - 📫 How to reach me ...

 <!---